xerolinux/XeroWiki/docs/hyprxero.md

 cd HyprXero-git/ && ./install.sh
 ```

-The script will add the **XeroLinux** repository for the toolkit, then go ahead and install **Hyprland** and all required components.
-We did it that way so you can use it as a *Post-Install* script.
-It will also prompt you as to which **AUR-Helper** you want to use for packages coming from there.
-It will work with either `yay` or `paru` so doesn't matter which you choose.
+The script will add the **XeroLinux** repository for the toolkit, then go ahead and install **Hyprland** and all the required components.
+It will also prompt you as to which **AUR-Helper** you want to use for packages coming from there, as many do.
+Unless you add the [**Chaotic-AUR**](https://xerolinux.xyz/posts/chaotic-aur/){:target="_blank"} Repo.

-Just a heads-up: it will **NOT** install any drivers or tools to get your hardware working-that part’s all on you.
+**Just a heads-up:** Script will **NOT** install any drivers or tools to get your hardware working-that part’s all on you.
 Think of it like a helpful sidekick that sets up your config and gets everything running smoothly, but it won’t handle the hardware magic.
 So, roll up your sleeves and get ready to tinker!

 **🛒 Elements Used :**

 - **Terminal** ➤ Kitty
-- **Editor** ➤ Nano
+- **Editor** ➤ NeoVim-Qt
 - **Wallpaper** ➤ Waypaper
 - **Icons** ➤ Tela Circle Purple
 - **Theme** ➤ Layan-dark